Robert Mueller has raised big Trump-Russia questions. Will his report answer them?

 In early August 2016, Manafort, according to Mueller’s investigation, took time away from his duties as Trump’s campaign manager to meet with Kilimnik at an upscale New York City cigar bar.
 Filings in the Manafort case strongly suggested that this meeting took place at the behest of Oleg Deripaska, a Russian oligarch close to Putin’s regime and a former business associate of Manafort (and whom Manafort at one point apparently owed millions of dollars).
 At this meeting, Manafort shared Trump campaign polling data, including private information, with Kilimnik.
 The New York Times reported this data was shared with two Ukrainian oligarchs.
 But what did those oligarchs do with it?
 Did Kilimink provide this data to anyone else?
 Mueller’s crew has not said.

 Perhaps more important, during this get-together, Manafort and Kilimnik discussed a supposed peace plan for Ukraine that likely would have been beneficial for Moscow—and that could have led to the lifting of harsh sanctions the Obama administration and the European Union had imposed on Russia following its intervention in Ukraine.
 This meeting smacks of collusion: Trump’s top campaign official discussing a pro-Moscow plan with an alleged Russian intelligence asset (sent to New York by an oligarch) at the same time that Putin is mounting an operation within the United States to boost Trump’s chances.
 Was there any explicit talk of a quid pro quo?
 Was Manafort signaling to Russia that the Trump crew was fine with the Kremlin’s assault on the US election?
 There is much more that Americans deserve to know about this episode.
-Mueller’s filings to date leaves them hanging.
+Mueller’s filings to date leave them hanging.
 (Mueller could also clarify Kilimnik’s relationship with Russian intelligence.
 His filings have noted the FBI concluded Kilimink has ties to Russian intelligence, but can more be revealed about a foreigner who colluded with Manafort as he guided Trump’s presidential campaign?)
 After Manafort was sentenced on Thursday to nearly four years in prison for one set of his crimes, his attorney declared that he had never colluded with any “government official from Russia.”
 Neither Kilimnik nor Deripaska would qualify as a Russian official.

 George Papadopoulos